Emergencies and power outages

 Minor faults and outages

 For minor faults and outages in your area, you'll need to contact your energy distributor.
-They are responsible for the supply of energy – that is, the poles and wires, gas pipes, and connections to your home – whereas AGL takes care of your account.
-There are different distributors in different areas.
+They’re responsible for the supply of energy – that is, the poles and wires, gas pipes, and connections to your home.

 If you don't have a bill handy, use our search tool below to find your distributor.